0xcrypto/blankstate/readme.txt

 == Description ==

 Noko theme is a simple theme focused on readability.
-Theme takes some inspiration from material design but does not completely follow it.
+Theme showcases the posts on the front end on the cards that makes them look beautiful.

 == Installation ==